syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/straight.md

 ### How to customize Straight Segment Thumb Shape

-The straight connector can have any number of segments in between the source and the target point.
+The straight connector does not have segments by default, featuring only the source and target thumbs.
+However, you can create multiple segments between the source and target points by using the `Segments` property.
 By default, these segments are rendered as circles.

+You can customize the shape of these segment thumbs using the `Shape` property of the `SegmentThumbSettings` class.

-The Shape property of `SegmentThumbSettings` allows to define the shape of the segment thumb.
-This feature ensures that the shape will be updated whether or not the `InheritSegmentThumbShape` enum value is added to the Constraints property of the diagram.
-If you apply `InheritSegmentThumbShape` constraints, the shape will be updated at the diagram level.
-Without these constraints, the shape will be updated at the connector level.
-The shapes will be visible only when the DragSegmentThumb enum is added to the connector constraints.
-The following predefined shapes are provided:
+This customization is effective whether or not the `InheritSegmentThumbShape` enum value is included in the `Constraints` property of the diagram.
+If you apply the `InheritSegmentThumbShape` constraint, the shape specified at the diagram level will be applied to all segment thumbs within the diagram.
+Without this constraint, the shape will be applied at the individual connector level.

+To ensure that the customized shapes are visible, you must include the `DragSegmentThumb` enum in the connector's constraints.

+The following predefined shapes are available for segment thumbs:

 | Shape name | Shape |
 |-------- | -------- |